Texas school shooting hits ‘close to home’ for Rays pitcher

 ”It’s just a tragedy.
 Obviously growing up there and going to that school, it kind of hits home,” the pitcher said. ”Having young children myself, you just feel for those families, and you pray for them and your thoughts are with them.”

 Raley is in his first season with the Rays.
-The left-handed reliever was 1-0 with a 2.25 ERA and three saves in 14 appearances entering Wednesday night’s game against the Marlins.
+The left-handed reliever was 1-0 with a 2.25 ERA and three saves in 14 appearances entering Thursday night’s game against the New York Yankees.
 He made his major league debut with the Cubs in 2012 and has also pitched for the Cincinnati Reds and Houston Astros during his career.